-Alternative to the Fourier transform Sometimes, both temporal and frequency high resolutions are needed, and a satisfying window size does not exist.
-While Fourier uses the same window size for all frequencies, algorithms such as the wavelet transform propose a non uniform sampling of the time-frequency space, enabling a better compromise in terms of temporal and frequency resolution.
+Alternative to the Fourier transform Sometimes, both temporal and frequency high resolutions are needed, and a satisfying Fourier window size does not exist.
+While Fourier uses the same window size for all frequencies, algorithms such as the wavelet transform propose a non uniform sampling of the time-frequency space, allowing for a better compromise in terms of temporal and frequency resolution.

-Only a wavelet transform allows a satisfactory representation of both low frequency and high frequency events, which can be useful in PAM applications.
-Researchers have studied the use of wavelet transforms as front-ends, for instance with cetacean click detection [123].
-Further studies have also experimented on combining Fourier and wavelet transforms into multi-channel spectrograms, as a front-end for speech recognition [8] or bird classification [227].
-Additionally, the chirplet transform has been used by Stowell and Plumbley [200] to analyse bird songs.
+Only a wavelet transform allows for a satisfactory representation of both low frequency and high frequency events, which can be useful in PAM applications.

+Researchers have thus studied the use of wavelet transforms as frontends, for instance with cetacean click detection [116].
+Further studies have also experimented on combining Fourier and wavelet transforms into multi-channel spectrograms, as a frontend for speech recognition [6] or bird classification [213].
+Also, Stowell and Plumbley [187] have used chirplet transforms to analyse bird songs.

 Nonetheless, the Fourier transform remains the choice in a wide majority of applications, because of its convenience of use and its efficient FFT implementation.
-Throughout this thesis, the large majority of experiments are based on the Fourier transform, focusing more on the effects of other components of the analysis such as downstream processing.
+Throughout this thesis, the large majority of experiments are based on the Fourier transform, to focus more on the effects of other components of the analysis such as downstream processing.

 Beyond the empirical choice of STFT parameters In machine learning frameworks, finding the best spectrogram parameters can be part of the optimisation process.
-For instance, it can be done via STFT differentiation [229].
+For instance, it can be done via STFT differentiation [215], or trainable Gabor filters [212] that recently reached SOTA performances on several acoustic recognition tasks.

 Indeed, when there is a wide variety of target signals, the empirical choice of the right STFT parameters can be challenging.
 Optimising them through learning will lead to a compromise between several parameters, but may not be optimally suited for each type of target signals.
 Multi-channel spectrograms offer a solution to this issue, by giving a stack of spectrograms with different parameters to the model (they must be interpolated to match in time / frequency resolutions).
-Studies that have experimented on this technique have not seen a significant improvement so far [140, 206], let aside the computational cost implied by such approach.
+Studies that have experimented on this technique have not seen a significant improvement so far [132, 193], let aside the computational cost implied by such approach.